Instagram Reels Vs Story: How to Use Both to Boost Engagement

 4. Hashtags

 Story: You can add up to 10 hashtags to your Story, which should be enough, given that they are limited to 15 seconds.
-Make sure your hashtags are laser-focused on the value your content is meant to provide.
+Ensure your hashtags are laser-focused on the value your content is meant to provide.
 Vague or misleading hashtags will turn off your followers.

 Reels: You can add up to 30 hashtags to your Reels, so don’t be afraid to go wild.
 Reels are publicly discoverable and searchable via hashtags, so using the correct tags can both define and expand your viewership.
 Hashtags are much more important for Reels than stories if you want more followers, so use them wisely.